cchitsiang/awesome-stars/topics.md

 - [codeceptjs/CodeceptJS](https://github.com/codeceptjs/CodeceptJS) - Supercharged End 2 End Testing Framework for NodeJS
 - [XcodesOrg/XcodesApp](https://github.com/XcodesOrg/XcodesApp) - The easiest way to install and switch between multiple versions of Xcode - with a mouse click.
 - [amplication/amplication](https://github.com/amplication/amplication) - 🔥🔥🔥 The Only Production-Ready AI-Powered Backend Code Generation
-- [ory/kratos](https://github.com/ory/kratos) - Next-gen identity server replacing your Auth0, Okta, Firebase with hardened security and PassKeys, SMS, OIDC, Social Sign In, MFA, FIDO, TOTP and OTP, WebAuthn, passwordless and much more.
-Golang, hea
+- [ory/kratos](https://github.com/ory/kratos) - The most scalable and customizable identity server on the market.
+Replace your Homegrown, Auth0, Okta, Firebase with better UX and DX.
+Has all the tablestakes: Passkeys, Social Sign In, Multi-Factor A
 - [sorry-cypress/sorry-cypress](https://github.com/sorry-cypress/sorry-cypress) - Open-source, free, self-hosted alternative to Cypress Dashboard
 - [nartc/mapper](https://github.com/nartc/mapper) - 🔥 An Object-Object AutoMapper for TypeScript 🔥
 - [saleor/saleor-dashboard](https://github.com/saleor/saleor-dashboard) - A GraphQL-powered, single-page dashboard application for Saleor.